 As part of the ring-fencing transfer scheme process, firms must appoint a ‘skilled person’ to prepare a scheme report.
 A skilled person is someone who we judge to have the skills necessary for making a proper report.

-Firms carrying out a ring-fencing transfer scheme should apply to the PRA for approval of their nominated skilled person.
+Firms carrying out a ring-fencing transfer scheme should apply to us for approval of their nominated skilled person.
 The application should be countersigned by the nominee.

 Indirect access to inter-bank payment systems